 Parents are usually the first to notice what they refer to as a “weird head shape” in their baby.
 The back or one side of the head is flat, and sometimes there is a bulge in the forehead.
 A trained craniofacial specialist can easily diagnose deformational plagiocephaly with just a physical exam, with no need for CT scan or MRI to confirm a diagnosis.

 Parents can help the process along with simple behavior modification, by stimulating the child to spend more time on the non-flattened side of the back of the head (for example, by positioning a favorite toy, hanging mobile, or other attraction in a place that encourages the baby to turn his or her head away from the flattened side).
 Supervised “tummy time” can also help accelerate the process to encourage early rolling and independent sitting.
 Babies with muscular torticollis may need physical therapy to help stretch the tight muscles to encourage normal range of motion and less pressure on the affected side.

-Helmet therapy (dynamic orthotic devices) has been growing in popularity for deformational plagiocephaly, but it can be unwieldy and it is not usually necessary except in the most severe cases.
+Helmet therapy (dynamic orthotic devices) has been growing in popularity for deformational plagiocephaly, but it can be unwieldy and is not usually necessary except in specific cases.
 Helmets are typically worn for 23 hours a day until the child is a year old, and need to be replaced as the child’s head grows.
 For most cases, helmets have not been proven to show a better outcome compared with continued observation and behavior modification.